imjihuan/fuego/docs/rst_src/Architecture.rst

 pre_test
 ============

-The pre_test phase consists of making sure the target is alive, and preparing the workspace for the test.
-In this phase test directories are created, and the firmware (a string describing the software on the target) are collected.
+The pre_test phase consists of making sure the target is booted and running, and preparing the workspace for the test.
+In this phase test directories are created, and the kernel version on the target board is recorded.

 The 'before' syslog is created, and filesystems are synced and buffer caches dropped, in preparation for any filesystem tests.